vllab-cau/vllab-cau.github.io/_pages/research_group.md

 The major interests in VLLAB include Machine Learning, Deep Learning, Computer Vision, and Robot Learning.

 We are looking to hire talented and highly motivated MS, PhD, Postdoc researchers.
-Please send an email to Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.
+Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.

 Location
 =====